 - What law will govern the strategies and state determinations?

-1) What documents should I have in my estate plan?
+1) What documents should the elderly have in their estate plan?

-Every person over the age of 65 should have the following documents: a will, a health care power of attorney and a financial power of attorney.
+Seniors, as defined as persons over 65 years old, should have the following documents: a will, a health care power of attorney and a financial power of attorney.

-4) What steps should I take to protect the house in case of nursing home costs?
+3) What tactics and strategies should be utilized to protect the family home in the event of nursing home costs?

-One of the best ways to add protection in your estate plan is to transfer the title of your primary residence to your children while retaining a life estate.
+One of the best ways to add protection in your estate plan is to transfer the title of your primary residence to your children while retaining a life estate in that real property.
 The life estate allows you to live in the house for the remainder of your natural life, while transferring the title of the house to the children.
 This method provides complete protection for the house after any applicable penalty period has expired and does not have any adverse tax consequences.
 However, there are a lot of risks and downsides to transferring title to a child or children while you are alive.

 5) Are there any means for me to retain control of my assets while simultaneously protecting them from the reach of nursing homes?